-In addition to the individual engagement approach with companies, La Financière de l'Echiquier has initiated a collaborative engagement approach in 2019, alongside other players such as management companies, for example.
-Several initiatives have been joined, enabling us to address issues with companies that are more difficult to tackle individually.
-You will find details of the initiatives in which we have participated in the Transparency Code and in our report on the exercise of voting and engagement rights.
+In addition to individual engagement with companies, in 2019 La Financière de l'Echiquier initiated a collaborative engagement approach, in collaboration with other stakeholders, such as asset management companies.
+We have joined several initiatives that enable us to discuss certain issues with company management that are more difficult to address individually.
+Details of the initiatives in which we have participated can be found in the Transparency Code and in our report on the exercise of voting rights and engagement.